pocketchange/pocketchange-ios-sdk/README.md

 [[PocketChangeSDK sharedInstance] showNotification];
 ```

 The `showNotification` method returns a `BOOL` indicating whether the SDK will show a notification.
 In certain circumstances, such as when the user lacks network connectivity, notifications may expire.
-Therefore, even if your application observes a `PocketChangeNotificationIsPendingNotificationNotification`, `showNotification` may not show a notification.
+Therefore, even if your application observes a `PocketChangeNotificationIsPendingNotification`, `showNotification` may not show a notification.

 After showing a notification, the SDK posts a `PocketChangeNotificationWasShownNotification` to the default notification center.
 Your application should respond to this notification by pausing any expensive tasks, such as animation timers.